noxxxxxxxx/docker/README.md

 # About this Repo

-You can use this repo to build your LNMP quickly by using docker.
+You can use this repository to quickly build your `LNMP` stack using Docker.

-For now many softwares have been uesd in docker container.
+Currently, many software applications are being utilized within Docker containers.

+All container configurations in this repository are written in accordance with the official documentation.
+Users can modify the configurations according to their actual needs.
+There are no customized scripts, so they can also be used as demos for reference and learning.

-If you want to add new container, feel free to make PR .
+If you want to add new container, feel free to make PR.

 Support：